bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 There are four locations:

-* **Home Page:** `HOME_PAGE` is the homepage of the store.
-A good example of notification on this location could be an upsell banner or a promotional banner.
+* **Home Page:** `HOME_PAGE` is the store's homepage.
+A good example of notification on this location could be an upsell or a promotional banner.

 * **Product Page:** `PRODUCT_PAGE` is a Product Detail Page(PDP) for a specific product.
-A notification will appear on a PDP when condition and notification criteria are met.
-Example: “Buy 2 of Rebel Shoes, get 10% off you order total” will appear on Rebel Shoes PDP only.
+When you meet condition and notification criteria, a notification will appear on a PDP.
+Example: “Buy 2 of Rebel Shoes, get 10% off your order total” will appear on Rebel Shoes PDP only.

 * **Cart Page:** `CART_PAGE` is the cart page.